Wedding Planner Guide

 5. Gather Inspiration

 Take a little time to gather inspiration.
 Visit some wedding fairs and venues.
 You can’t begin making decisions until you know exactly what’s out there.
 Start reading wedding magazines and browse a few blogs.
 You’ll start to develop some ideas of what you do and don’t like.

 Before you start planning you need to establish a sensible budget.
 This will depend entirely on yours and your families’ personal circumstances.
 A budget is a good thing as it helps to narrow down your choices.
 Make sure you keep to it and plan accordingly.

 It’s now time to start planning.
 That loose plan you made earlier now needs to be expanded to include all the detail.
 There are many online checklists that can be adapted to fit your own needs.
 The advantage of keeping everything online is that you won’t lose your plan.
 Keep it in the cloud, so your fiance can also access it.

 It’s important to set a date as soon as possible.
 You need to let guests have ample notice so they can put it in their diaries.
 Before doing this, you will need to check with venues and make a firm booking.
 Also, run the date past close family and friends and the wedding party.

 If you’re planning way ahead, a save the date card is a good idea.
 If not, wedding invitations are traditionally sent six to eight weeks before the big day.
 Allow enough time to find and order your cards, especially if you’re opting for personalised wedding invitations.

-Thank you so much for your time and support during my first year of blogging.
+Thank you so much for your time and constant support.
 Without you all, I probably wouldn’t be writing but knitting right now.
-Thanks for keeping me going!
+My sincere appreciation and heartfully thanks for keeping me going!
+Klaudia